Simplitium/OED/SQL Scripts/README.md

 # SQL Scripts

 There are 3 script files to create OED DB and populate respective reference tables.
 They all should be run in the order they are numbered.
+The size of the database created is around 4GB.

 ## 1. Create DB and tables:
 •	If you want a different name for the DB, replace all instances of OED_v1.0 with the name that you want (there are quite a few instances in the entire script).